LaszloLueck/Pihole2Influx/README.md

 #### Find and fix the issue with probably "read-exceptions" from telnet
 As described yesterday, i was able to monitor some read timeouts on some different calls to pihole via telnet.
 I asked in the pihole forum if this could be a problem with the parallelity of the calls.
 There answer was: No, because, every call comes to a queue and will be evaluated in order.
 There is no difference if there was one or ten calls.
-If i parallel call the telnet interface of pihole via bash, i c
+If i parallel call the telnet interface of pihole via bash, i can't inspect this behavior, so a have a suspicion that the problem could be on my side.
+And BANG!
+There was.
+Whats the probl

 ### 2020-11-30
 #### Updated docker-compose file